simonambridge/Oracle_to_Cassandra/README.md

 spark://127.0.0.1:7077
 </pre>
 OK, let's go look at our source data in the Oracle database.

+> If you have your own data you can substitute your schema for the HR schema shown)

 <br>
 <h1>Oracle Database</h1>
 We're going to create our source data for this exercise using the scripts supplied by Oracle.